 There will be lots of opportunities to discuss your own work or ideas, and to hear from other researchers about their experiences.
 The workshop will take place on 10 and 11th June 2015 at Newcastle University.
 The fee for attending the workshop is £360.
 To receive further information or to register your interest in attending the workshop please contact: Alison.Etherington@ncl.ac.uk

-Places are available to non-degree students on some modules from our MSc in Public Health & Health Services Research course.
-There are modules in topics across public health, health services research and primary health care
+Places are available to non-degree students on some modules from our public health suite of programmes.
+There are modules in topics across public health, health services research primary health care and global health.

 These modules will be of interest to health professionals and health service managers who wish to extend their understanding of research methods or to develop skills and knowledge relevant to improving health and health care.